onkar895/FOOD-ORDERING-APP-SERVER/Solution.md

 ## Problem Statement

-When making an API request from a `Instafood` - a hobby react application for online food delivery, to a `Swiggy API` endpoint, the browser is throwing a `CORS` error, which is preventing the application from accessing the data it needs.
+When making an API request from a `Food Ordering App` - a hobby react application for online food delivery, to a `Swiggy API` endpoint, the browser is throwing a `CORS` error, which is preventing the application from accessing the data it needs.
 This CORS error is occurring because the Swiggy API server is **not configured** to allow `cross-origin` requests from the domain where the React application is hosted.
 As a result, the React application is unable to retrieve the data it needs from the Swiggy API.

 Usually when the server is also accessible by us, the problem could be fixed by setting appropriate headers to allows the domain in which our application is running.
 But, in our case, the Swiggy API is a third-party API, which means that we do not have control over its server configuration.
 Therefore, we need to find a way to work around the CORS error and retrieve the data from the Swiggy API so that the React application can function properly.